kpessa/vanco-auc/FollowUps/0609_FollowUp.md

 ![](Images/doses45g1.png)

 #### Question 2:
-	"Add Skin and soft tissue infections (ABSSSI), Enterococcal infections, Staphylococcus Epidermidis infections, surgical prophylaxis to the exclusions on the landing page?"
+	Question 2: "Add Skin and soft tissue infections (ABSSSI), surgical prophylaxis Enterococcal infections, Staphylococcus Epidermidis infections,
+	to the exclusions on the landing page?"

 - Updated Landing Page

+- Worried about how it looks and also added categories to the right.
+Worried about language used.

 ![](Images/landingpage.png)

 #### Question 3:
-	"I wanted to clarify, we should the user hit “save”.
+	Question 3: "I wanted to clarify, we should the user hit “save”.
 	Will the calculator intermittently save the information without “saving”?"

 1. Each time the pharmacist presses the "Next" button, information about the patient is written into the database.
 2. The "Save" button manually saves the patient information.